The Duluth Undergraduate Research Program Data 1977-2017

 Five participants have received a Clay Mathematics Institute Long-term Prize Fellowship (Bhargava, Biss, Maulik,

 Pixton and Scheffield) and three have won the American Institute of Mathematics Five-Year Fellowship (Ng, Develin, Wood).
 Ten are AMS Fellows (Poonen, Wood, Williams, Ellenberg, Dumitriu, Bhargava, Kedlaya, Wunsch, Wilkinson, and Hersh).
 Bhargava

 won a Fields Medal and was elected to the National Academy of Sciences.
 Ten participants are Hertz Foundation Fellows and 42 are Goldwater Scholors.

-Citations/Downloads In April 2016, Google Scholar listed over 190 citations to Zvezdelina Stankova's Duluth papers, over 150 citations to David Witte's Duluth papers, over 125 citations to
+Citations/Downloads In July 2017, Google Scholar listed over 220 citations to Zvezdelina Stankova's Duluth papers,

 In September 2014 Jesse Geneson's Duluth paper was on the list of 25 most cited papers published in the Journal of Combinatorial Theory Series A (JCTA) since 2009.
 In July 2013 Poonen's 1988 Duluth REU paper was the

 14th most downloaded paper published in JCTA from ScienceDirect in the previous 90 days.
 In July of 2014 Levent Alpoge's 2013 Duluth paper was the third most downloaded paper in JCTA from ScienceDirect in the previous 90